NVlabs/webloader/README.md

 Make sure you have `python3` installed.

-Then, you can setup your environment with `./setup-venv`
+Then, you can setup your environment with `./setup-venv`.
 Afterwards, you can start up the notebook server with `./start-notebook` and look at the example notebooks.

+You can also run everything from Docker with `./wldocker bash`, `./wldocker jupyter notebook`, or `./wldocker python3 script.py`.

 Imagenet Training
 =================